stephanmg/Branch-Generator/README.md

 ## Usage (tapering)
 `java -jar Branch-Generator.jar --method tapering --filename test --l0 100 --l1 100 --l2 100 --d0 10 --angle 90 --n 2 --d1 5 --d2 5`

+## Usage (Rall)
+According to Rall and Rinzel 1973 the sum of radii of child branches at each branching point raised to the power of 3/2 must equal the parent branch radius also raised to the power of 3/2 (Rall's 3/2 power rule).
+The user can specify these radii with method *Rall*.

 ## Options
 For explanation of command line arguments, execute: `java -jar Y-Generator.jar`: